 MGL is a financial services company and is one of the largest ring dealers on the LME conducting both broking and metal financing activities.
 It is a significant market maker and trades on COMEX through MG London Inc.

 The company acts as a broker to customers who want to buy or sell metal futures and options dealing in LME and OTC options.
-The company earns commission income from its client trades at a rate of 1/32% of the transaction value, or in some cases an amount fixed in advance.
+The company earns commission income from its client trades at a rate of typically 1/16 % or 1/32% of the transaction value, or in some cases an amount fixed in advance.
 MGL may also earn trading income where it takes market positions and arbitrages.
 MGL also trades in LME warrants.

 The company’s spread position strategy is to take long physical positions which are hedged with forward sales.
 During times of contango, the company through its division, MG Physical (‘MGLB’), will buy physical stock to store in Henry Bath warehouses, selling the stock forward and benefiting from the fact that its costs (interest and Henry Bath lease costs) are below the market contango.